Greybull Pass Thru Hike

 DIFFICULTY LEVEL 4

-- This route requires significant elevation gain on the first day to reach Greybull Pass as well as a steep descent thereafter.
+This route requires significant elevation gain on the first day to reach Greybull Pass as well as a steep descent thereafter.
 The trails are lightly maintained and sometimes have loose rock, uneven surfaces, or high exposure.
 We cross many creeks and rivers on this trip.
+The longest, hardest day (Day 5) is with light day packs.

 SOLITUDE LEVEL 5